HMS Pheasant (1798): Napoleonic Wars

 On 12 March 1813, Pheasant and Warspite captured the schooner William, a U.S. privateer.
 On 23 April she was in company with Whiting and Scylla.
 After a chase of over 100 miles, the British vessels captured the American 8-gun brig Fox, which threw two of her guns overboard during the chase.
-Fox and her 29-man crew was underway from Bordeaux to Philadelphia.
+Fox and her 29-man crew were underway from Bordeaux to Philadelphia.

 Post-war

 From 1814 to 1818 Pheasant was based in the Channel Fleet.
 In 1819 she joined the Africa Station patrols off the coast of Africa near Sierra Leone.
 On 30 July she detained the Portuguese slave trader Nova Felicidade.
 On 6 October she stopped the Portuguese slave trader Vulcano.
 There were several deaths of crew due to an outbreak of yellow fever.

 On 25 July 1821, with Myrmidon, she stopped the Portuguese slave vessel Adelaide, with 232 slaves on board.